susickypavel/ctuthesis/README.md

 │  │  ├─ ctuth-names.tex
 │  │  ├─ ctuth-templates.tex
 │  │  ├─ ctuth-pkg.tex
+│  │  ├─ ctuthesis.cls # LaTeX class file that makes all the magic, don't worry about it too much.
 │  ├─ documents/ # Directory for all sorts of documents │  │  ├─ zadani.pdf # Specification of your thesis
-│  ├─ ctuthesis.cls # LaTeX class file that makes all the magic, don't worry about it too much.
+│  ├─ thesis.ist # Formatting configuration for Index of the document
-│  ├─ ctuthesis.ist
+│  ├─ thesis.bib # Bibliography references
 │  ├─ thesis.tex # Entry tex file for your thesis
 ├─ manual.pdf # Original ctuthesis manual
 ```